 The Nominating and Corporate Governance Committee oversees and establishes the annual board and committee evaluation process.
 Generally, the board and each committee conduct self-evaluations by means of written questionnaires completed by each director and committee member.
-The anonymous responses are summarized and provided to the board and each committee at their next meetings in order to facilitate an examination and discussion by the board and each committee of the effectiveness of the board and committees, board and committee structure and dynamics, and areas for possible improvement.
+The anonymous responses are summarized and provided to the board and each committee at their next meetings in order to facilitate an examination and discussion by the board and each committees, board and committee structure and dynamics, and areas for possible improvement.
 The Nominating and Corporate Governance Committee annually establishes the board and committee evaluation process and may determine to use an independent third party evaluation process from time to time in the future.
 For example, in 2020 the Company engaged an independent third-party consultant to interview board members on board performance and then provided feedback to the Nominating and Corporate Governance Committee for review and consideration.